mlakolar/mlakolar.github.io/content/authors/mladen-kolar/_index.md

 ---
 # Display name
-name: Mladen Kolar
+title: Mladen Kolar

 # Username (this should match the folder name)
 authors:
-- Mladen Kolar
+- mladen-kolar

 # Is this the primary user of the site?
 superuser: true